ROS introduction

 and name

-are required, rest are optional.
+are required, and the rest are optional.

 Meaning of each field: